Apotheosis: Christianity

 Accusations of self deification to some degree may have been placed upon heretical groups such as the Waldensians.

 The Westminster Dictionary of Christian Theology, authored by Anglican Priest Alan Richardson, contains the following in an article titled "Deification":

 Roman Catholic Church

-The Roman Catholic Church does not use the term "apotheosis".
+The Roman Catholic Church does not use the term "apotheosis" in its theology.
 Corresponding to the Greek word theosis are the Latin-derived words "divinization" and "deification" used in the parts of the Catholic Church that are of Latin tradition.
 The concept has been given less prominence in Western theology than in that of the Eastern Catholic Churches, but is present in the Latin Church's liturgical prayers, such as that of the deacon or priest when pouring wine and a little water into the chalice: "By the mystery of this water and wine may we come to share in the divinity of Christ who humbled himself to share in our humanity."